Here are some fun activities to spice up your homeschool at Halloween.

 Making origami bats is really easy.
-You can do it for Halloween or as part of a lesson on bats.
 Start with a piece of square, black paper.

 1. Fold the square of black paper in half on the diagonal and make a nice, crisp crease.